Mr-akami/bubbloom/README.md

 ### Update
 To update properties in an event, send a **PUT** request with the following information:
 * Event ID in the path: `http://localhost:8080/events/1`
-* Body with properties to be updated like shown below.
+* Body with all the properties but the id.
+Note that you need to include unchanged properties as well.
+Otherwise, those properties will be updated with default values such as null, 0, etc.

 ```
 {